John Halifax, Gentleman: Plot summary

+The story is narrated by Phineas, a friend of the central character.
+John Halifax is an orphan, determined to make his way in the world through honest hard work.
+He is taken in by a tanner, Abel Fletcher, who is a Quaker, and thus meets Phineas, who is Abel's son.
+John eventually achieves success in business and love, and becomes a wealthy man.

 Editions

+The novel was first published by Hurst and Blackett.
+It has been published in dozens of editions and translated into various languages.

 An illustrated edition was published by J. M. Dent & Co. in 1898, with twelve colour plates by three artists: W. C. (Cubitt) Cooke.
 L. M. (Laura) Fisher and F. C. (Frederick Colin) Tilney.

 Adaptations

 The novel has been adapted several times.
 A 1915 silent film John Halifax, Gentleman was directed by George Pearson.
 In 1938 a film version John Halifax was made.

+The novel was adapted for BBC Radio 4 in 1970.

-In 1974 a BBC series John Halifax, Gentleman was made.
+In 1974 a BBC television series John Halifax, Gentleman was made starring Robert Coleby.

 In popular culture

+The books appears to have been awarded frequently as a prize by Sunday Schools.

 The book is mentioned in Agatha Christie's 1935 novel Why Didn't They Ask Evans?.

+The book is mentioned in the first Elinor Brent-Dyer’s Chalet School series, “The School at the Chalet”, as being read three times consecutively by central character, Jo Bettany.